-Makala Cheung has now launched as KALA CHNG, to mark the year she has moved into running her music career as a business.
+Makala Cheung has now re-launched as KALA CHNG, to mark her tenth year as a solo artist.
 She is a music artist from Knowle West, Bristol, UK and writes and produces Electronic Urban Pop with a Chinese twist.
 As Makala Cheung she’s released 3 albums; debut River (Bristol Live Magazine’s album of the month, Chinese New Year 2014), and follow ups Moon and Empress launched at her own ‘far east meets west’ Mini Moon Festival (2015+17).
 Her singles have featured on stations across the globe, and her radio play to date includes BBC 1Xtra and BBC Introducing in the West: “One of our favourite maidens of the music scene,” Sam Bonham, BBC Introducing in the West.

 KALA CHNG (pronounced Kay-la Chung) has performed many headline and main stage slots (as Makala Cheung) including headlining the main stage at world famous Bristol International Balloon Fiesta, with her live electronic band.
 Previous performances include Upfest, Shambala, Dot to Dot, Redfest, Brisfest, St Paul’s Carnival, Keynsham Festival and Bristol Harbourside Festival.